 Background:

-In these fast-moving, highly-connected times, bus customers expect accurate real time information at their fingertips.
+In these fast-moving, highly-connected times, bus passengers expect accurate real-time information (RTI) at their fingertips.
 For example, the Citymapper App helps to get you around London with ease ……….

-Modern passenger busses carry GPS satellite navigation systems to give their exact location at all times.
+Modern passenger busses carry GPS satellite navigation systems to determine their exact location at all times.

 The on-board system transmits its location data to a central computer.
-In turn, the computer communicates the information to passengers via an array of interfaces.
+The computer communicates the information to passengers via an array of interfaces.

 The RTI is displayed in several ways, including: